Sledgehammer Games invades the UK with new Call of Duty studio

 That was because Jason West and Vince Zampella of Infinity Ward had a dispute with Activision Blizzard CEO Bobby Kotick about the management of the Call of Duty franchise and the proper payment of royalties.
 West and Zampella left to start Respawn Entertainment (maker of Titanfall) and took a lot of developers with them.
 Sledgehammer Games had to help with MW3, as the game had only about 20 months until its launch and was in a state of disarray.
 Infinity Ward had to rebuild, and Sledgehammer assumed its role in the rotation alongside Treyarch as one of Activision’s major Call of Duty studios.

 Sledgehammer got into the groove as one of three major studios working on three-year-long Call of Duty projects so that Activision could launch a major Call of Duty game every year.
-It shipped Call of Duty: Advanced Warfare in 2014, and then it followed with 2017 with Call of Duty: WWII.
+It shipped Call of Duty: Advanced Warfare in 2014, and then it followed in 2017 with Call of Duty: WWII.

 Then came Sledgehammer’s own time to go through upheaval.